 I am thankful for the educational opportunities I had, and for the many encouraging and supportive people who helped me along the way.
 They all made it possible for me to experience a better life.
 Another encourager in my life was Jose Madrigal, the Financial Aid Director of the community college I attended before transferring to Cal.
 I worked in his office thanks to the financial aid package that included work study hours.
 During my last semester, unbeknownst to me, he submitted my name for a generous College Board Scholarship that I received, and that was renewable as I completed my BA studies!
 I am still so grateful when I think of his helpfulness toward me!
 These photographs of U.C.
 Berkeley's Sproul Hall and Plaza, my graduate degree graduation, sitting in a classroom at the College of William and Mary (the first college in America), and the motto I shared with students - "You Never Know What You Can Do Until You Try" - are reflective of a lot of years spent in education, and they were very good years.

 Celebrations - a Joyous Life Change!

 Celebrations are important to me because they lift my heart, and the hearts of others.
 Celebrations bring joy!

 Celebrations can be small, like the little "Blessing Bags" I like to share; or, celebrations can be big, like the "reverse surprise party" I threw for myself on my sixth- decade birthday.
 I had asked my invited guests not to RSVP, so every time I answered the doorbell, I was delightfully surprised!
 I think it made up for every birthday party I never had!
-Food was plentiful (even without knowing how many people would show up), and love and blessings were abundant!
+Food was plentiful, and love and blessings were abundant!
 What a celebration!

 I hope you will learn how to celebrate, and nurture the "child" who still lives in your heart!